patternfly/patternfly-3/README.md

 ## Development - Code Dependencies

 The PatternFly code includes a number of dependencies that are not committed to this repository.
-To add them, follow the instructions below under "Install Bower Components".
-Please make sure you keep them updated (see "Keeping Bower Components Updated").
+To add them, follow the instructions below under "Install NPM Dependencies".
+Please make sure you keep them updated (see "Keeping NPM Dependencies Updated").

-### Install Bower Components

-After ensuring nodejs and npm are available, install [Bower](http://bower.io/) globally:

-    npm install -g bower

-Now that Bower is available, we can install the required development components:

-    bower install

-At this point, you should now have a top level components/ folder with all dependencies listed in the bower.json file installed.
-Unless you plan to contribute to PatternFly itself, you're done.
-Celebrate by working on integrating PatternFly and its dependencies in your app!

-#### Keeping Bower Components Updated

-Anytime you pull a new version of PatternFly, make sure you also run

-    bower update

-so you get the latest version of the components specified in bower.json.

-### Install Development Dependencies
+### Install NPM Dependencies

 The development includes the use of a number of helpful tasks.
 In order to setup your development environment to allow running of these tasks, you need to install the local nodejs packages declared in `package.json`.
 To do this run: